akashrajk54/DroneFlightPlanner/README.md

            python -m venv venv

-   6. To activate the virtual environment run below command choose as per your os:
+   6. To activate the virtual environment run the below command and choose as per your os:

       a).
 Windows: